Last updated: November 10, 2025

 (spiral mixer)

-500W Brushless AC inverter motorvariable-speed7.4 qt for up to 8.8 lbs or 4 kg of dough
+500W brushless AC inverter motorvariable-speed7.4 qt for up to 8.8 lbs or 4 kg of dough

 Revo® Bake Titan